ashishbiradar938-prog/scalar-talk/README.md

 # scalar-talk
-This is my first Git Repository
+This is my first Git Repository.
+Author -Aashish Biradar